SarahAndyshak/WeekdayFinder/README.md

 * VS Code

 ## Description
-An application that returns a Scrabble score for an inputted word.
+An application that checks the day of the week, and finds and replaces words.

 ### Setup Instructions